Alabama LB Moses out indefinitely with knee injury

 Alabama LB Dylan Moses out indefinitely with knee injury

-TUSCALOOSA, Ala. - Alabama middle linebacker Dylan Moses has sustained a knee injury that requires surgery.
+TUSCALOOSA, Ala. - (AP) -- Alabama middle linebacker Dylan Moses has sustained a knee injury that requires surgery.

 Crimson Tide coach Nick Saban said Wednesday Moses was injured in Tuesday's practice and is "out for an indefinite period of time."
 Saban says the loss is "certainly a character check for our team."